bdd100k/bdd100k/doc/source/evaluate.rst

 We also employ mean ID F1 score (mIDF1) to highlight the performance of tracking consistency that is crucial for object tracking.
 All metrics are detailed below.
-Note that the overall performance are measured for all objects without considering the category if not mentioned.
+Note that the overall performance is measured for all objects without considering the category if not mentioned.

 - mMOTA (%): mean Multiple Object Tracking Accuracy across all 8 categories.